macloo/just_enough_code/README.md

 ![Screen capture: Download from GitHub](images/download-zip.png)

 Your students can now download a zipped copy of [this GitHub repo](https://github.com/macloo/just_enough_code): Click the **Clone or download** button and then click **Download ZIP**.
 This gives them a proper file structure for a project (with separate folders for *css, images,* and *scripts*) and a few file templates to work with.

+**NOTE:** You don't need to use GitHub for anything other than this download.
+However, learning GitHub and teaching students to use it — in conjunction with the free [GitHub app](https://desktop.github.com/) — is incredibly great for teaching beyond the basics.
+Also: [GitHub Pages](https://pages.github.com/) let you publish websites for free!

 ### Good work habits